jowp-code/ctf/tryHackMe/uaHighSchool.md

 ```
 <br>

 > We can see that there is a folder called images (as expected) but when we 'cd' to it we can now see that it contains two files, may as well grab them just incase there are useful for something such as steganography.
-I set up a web server on port 4445 on the victim machine, and simply used the browser to save the files.
+I set up a web server on port 4445 on the victim machine, and simply used the browser to save the files I could also have just used wget / curl.

 <br>